Leaked Facebook training documents show how moderators deal with white supremacy, racism

 CNET is unable to verify whether the documents are real or have been altered.
 Facebook didn't immediately respond to a request for comment.

-In one training slide, Facebook attempts to spell out the distinction between white supremacy, white nationalism and white separatism, according to Motherboard.
-Apparently, praise, support, or representation white nationalism and separatism are allowed on Facebook, but support for white supremacy is not.
-Facebook says in the training materials it's not always clear cut.
+In one training slide, Facebook attempts to spell out the distinction between white supremacy, white nationalism and white separatism, according to the Motherboard report Friday.
+Apparently, praise, support or representation of white nationalism and separatism are allowed on Facebook, but support for white supremacy is not.
+Facebook says in the training materials it's not always clear-cut.

 Another training slide asks whether people can say they're a racist on Facebook.
 That one's a "no," according to Motherboard.
 The slide goes on to explain: "By definition, as a racist, you hate on at least one of our characteristics that are protected."